-B.S. in Psychology and Counseling
+Psychology and Counseling (B.S.)

 The Bachelor of Science in Psychology and Counseling degree is designed to provide students with an interdisciplinary approach to understanding human behavior and how it impacts daily living for individuals, families and society as a whole.
-Students will obtain the essential skills and knowledge to apply behavioral science concepts, principles, skills and methods in field settings such as nonprofit mental health and social service organizations or local and state government agencies.
+Students will obtain the essential skills and knowledge to apply behavioral science concepts, principles, skills ,and methods in field settings such as nonprofit mental health and social service organizations or local and state government agencies.
 Upon completion of the program, students may also consider graduate study in counseling, criminology, psychology, social work, sociology or other helping professions.